fraserivison/apex-adventures/README.md

  Font Awesome provides a comprehensive collection of scalable vector icons, enhancing the user interface with visually appealing and easily customisable icons for a polished look.
 The icons that are seen before the h2 elements and in the footer are from Font Awesome.

 ### Balsamiq Wireframes:
 Balsamiq Wireframes is a prototyping tool that facilitates the creation of mockups and wireframes, allowing for the visualisation and testing of website layouts before full-scale development, contributing to efficient and effective design planning.
-The wireframes that are seen in the
+The wireframes that are seen in the [Structure](#structure) section were made in Balsamiq Wireframes.

 ### Gitpod and Github:
 Gitpod, coupled with GitHub, forms a powerful version control and collaboration platform.
 Gitpod is an online IDE (Integrated Development Environment), while GitHub allows for collaborative coding, version tracking, and project management.
 These tools promote efficient development workflows, collaboration, and version control, ensuring a robust and well-maintained codebase for the Apex Adventures website.